 The same study also analyzed the common passwords hackers try when hacking into a device.

-According to the study, the first most common password that most of the hackers try is ‘admin’.
-A lot of users either don’t bother to change the predefined password of the application or platform or set it for the ease of remembering.
+According to the study, the first most common password that most hackers try is ‘admin’.
+A lot of users either don’t bother to change the predefined password of the application or platform or set it for ease of remembering.
 And, that’s how they make a mistake.

 According to F-Secure, the passwords reflect the kinds of devices hackers try to access, which are mainly routers and other devices with factory-default passwords.
 This makes factory default passwords another common choice for hackers.